academykit/academykit/README.md

 ```

 ## Known issues

-1. If during debub, port 7042 is already in use kill the port as
+1. If during debug, port 7042 is already in use kill the port as

 ```bash
 # mac
 sudo lsof -t -i tcp:7042 | xargs kill -9